Beautiful Signs for a Better Planet

 Yes, we love making custom signs for directories, front desks, and other interior design purposes!

-Custom signs can include varied texts, logos, stains, woods, shapes, edge profiles, or decorative elements.
+Custom signs can include varied texts, logos, stains, woods, shapes, edge profiles, reclaimed materials, or decorative elements.
 For more information, check out our Custom ADA Signs page.

 If you would like a custom sign sample, message us with what you have in mind.

-Expert, third party analysis confirmed Green Dot signs are eco-friendly due to use of sustainable materials and low waste manufacturing.
-Our signs are 99% biodegradable by weight, and reduce plastic use by 250 grams per sign compared to a traditional ADA compliant signs.
+Expert third-party analysis confirmed Green Dot signs are eco-friendly due to our use of sustainable materials and low-waste manufacturing.
+Our signs are 99% biodegradable by weight and reduce plastic use by 250 grams per sign compared to a traditional ADA compliant signs.

 Green Dot Sign® uses Forest Stewardship Council® (FSC®) 100% aspen.
-We also have disclosed our product content via a published, third party developed Health Product Declaration (HPD®).
-Finally, we have an end of life cycle sign take-back and recycling program.
+We also have disclosed our product content via a published third-party developed Health Product Declaration (HPD®).
+Finally, we offer an end of life cycle sign take-back and recycling program.

-Visit our Green Buildings & LEED page to learn more about how our signs can play a role in sustainability and human health and well being buildings.
+Visit our Green Buildings & LEED page to learn more about how our signs can play a role in sustainability, human health, and wellbeing.

-Aspen is rizomatic, meaning it grows like asparagus, sending shoots underground that then grow into trees.
+Aspen is rhizomatic, meaning it grows like asparagus, sending shoots underground that then grow into trees.
+This network of shoots is called a colony.
 Aspen tree trunks do not grow as wide as many other species.
 You’ll notice that most of our boards are edge glued, meaning that more then one piece is glued together to make the board.
-This lets us get more usable wood from each tree.
+This allows us more usable wood from each tree.

 Green Dot signs are designed and made in Minnesota with U.S. produced inputs.